mycode2021/SuperMarioBros-Nes/README.md

 # Environment

-You need to use openAI's gym-retro-integration gets rom files and sha files and merge with the Contra-Nes catalog to form a complete environment.
+You need to use openAI's gym-retro-integration gets rom files and sha files and merge with the SuperMarioBros-Nes catalog to form a complete environment.
 ```bash
 mv "python's library directory"/site-packages/retro/data/stable/SuperMarioBros-Nes \
   "python's library directory"/site-packages/retro/data/stable/SuperMarioBros-Nes.bak